Julius Caesar's invasions of Britain: Britain before Caesar

 Britain had long been known to the classical world as a source of tin.
 The coastline had been explored by the Greek geographer Pytheas in the 4th century BC, and may have been explored even earlier, in the 5th century, by the Carthaginian sailor Himilco.
 But to many Romans, the island, lying as it did beyond the Ocean at what was to them the edge of the known world, was a land of great mystery.
 Some Roman writers even insisted that it did not exist and dismissed reports of Pytheas's voyage as a hoax.

 Britain during the reign of Julius Caesar had an Iron Age culture, with an estimated population of between one and four million.
 Archaeological research shows that its economy was broadly divided into lowland and highland zones.
 In the lowland southeast, large areas of fertile soil made possible extensive arable farming, and communication developed along trackways, such as the Icknield Way, the Pilgrims' Way and the Jurassic Way, and navigable rivers such as the Thames.
 In the highlands, north of the line between Gloucester and Lincoln, arable land was available only in isolated pockets, so pastoralism, supported by garden cultivation, was more common than settled farming, and communication was more difficult.
-Settlements were generally built on high ground and fortified, but in the southeast, oppida had begun to be established on lower ground, often at river crossings, suggesting that trade was becoming more important.
+Settlements were generally built on high ground and fortified, but in the southeast, oppida (fortified towns) had begun to be established on lower ground, often at river crossings, suggesting that trade was becoming more important.
 Commercial contact between Britain and the continent had increased since the Roman conquest of Transalpine Gaul in 124 BC, and Italian wine was being imported via the Armorican peninsula, much of it arriving at Hengistbury Head in Dorset.

 Caesar's written account of Britain says that the Belgae of northeastern Gaul had previously conducted raids on Britain, establishing settlements in some of its coastal areas, and that within living memory Diviciacus, king of the Suessiones, had held power in Britain as well as in Gaul.
 British coinage from this period shows a complicated pattern of intrusion.
-The earliest Gallo-Belgic coins that have been found in Britain date to before 100 BC, perhaps as early as 150 BC, were struck in Gaul, and have been found mainly in Kent.
+The earliest Gallo-Belgic Celtic coins that have been found in Britain date to before 100 BC, perhaps as early as 150 BC, were struck in Gaul and have been found mainly in Kent.
 Later coins of a similar type were struck in Britain and are found all along the south coast as far west as Dorset.
 It appears that Belgic power was concentrated on the southeastern coast, although their influence spread further west and inland, perhaps through chieftains establishing political control over the native population.